 Use the 802.1X configuration pages in CentreWare IS to perform the following tasks.
-Required information varies depending on the EAP method(s) that you select.
+Required information varies depending on the EAP methods that you select.

-Note: Access to the 802.1x configuration pages in CentreWare IS can be restricted by the passwords and feature authorization settings under Administrative Security.
+Note: You can restrict access to the 802.1X configuration pages by using the passwords and feature authorization settings on the Administrative Security Settings page.
+For details, see Admin and Key User Accounts on page 52.

-- 1. Launch vour Web browser. - Enter the printer's IP address in the browser Address field.
-For details, see Finding the Printer's IP Address on page 14. - 3.
-Click Properties. - 4.
-On the left navigation pane, expand the Security folder and select 802.1X. - 5.
-If you are a more experienced user, click the Advanced button; otherwise, click the Configuration Wizard button which will guide you through the setup. - For more information, click the Help button in CentreWare IS to view the CentreWare IS Online Help. - 6.
-Select EAP authentication method(s) Select one or more authentication methods: - MD5 Challenge - TLS - PEAP-MS-CHAPv2 (PEAP)
+- Launch a Web browser from your computer. - Enter the printer IP address in the browser Address field.
+For details, see Finding the Printer IP Address on page 17. - Click Properties.
+3. - On the left navigation pane, expand the Security folder and select 802.1X. - If you are a more experienced user, click the Advanced button; otherwise, click the Configuration Wizard button. the wizard guides you through the setup.

+For more information, click the Help button in CentreWare IS to view the CentreWare IS Online Help.

+- Select EAP authentication methods Select one or more authentication methods:

+- MD5 Challenge

+- TLS

+- PEAP-MS-CHAPv2 (PEAP)

-If you selected a method that uses X.509 security certificates (TLS or PEAP), you can use use a root certificate to validate the authenticating server's certificate.
+If you select TLS or PEAP, you can use a root certificate to validate the authenticating server's certificate.

-If you have selected TLS authentication, you must either install a signed device certificate that is trusted by the authenticating server, or add the device's self-signed certificate to the authenticating server's trusted certificate store.
+If you select TLS, install a signed device certificate that the authenticating server trusts, or install a self-signed certificate to the authenticating server's trusted certificate store.

-- 7. Install root certificate If you select EAP method(s) that require a root certificate, you can:
+Install root certificate - If you select EAP methods that require a root certificate, you can:

 - Install a new root certificate.

 - Use the already existing root certificate.

 - Choose not to validate the server.

-- 8. Install device certificate If you select EAP method(s) that require a device certificate, you can:
+- 8. Install device certificate If you select EAP methods that require a device certificate, you can:

 - Install a new device certificate.

 - Use the default self-signed certificate.

 - Use a custom self-signed certificate.

-- Use the already existing signed device certificate if one exists.
+- Use the signed device certificate if one exists.

-- 9. Enter credentials If you select EAP method(s) that require credentials, specify the user name and password that users must provide.
+- 9. Enter credentials If you select EAP methods that require credentials, specify the user name and password that users must provide.